 - 2 bay leaves

-- Fill a slow cooker halfway with corned beef brisket, fat side up; season with pickling spice.
+- Add corned beef brisket, fat side up, and sprinkle with pickling spice.

-- Sprinkle whole cloves over the brisket.
-Add the garlic, bay leaves, and 2 cups of water, or enough to cover the brisket by at least 1 inch.
+- Add the garlic, bay leaves, and 2-3 cups of water, or enough to cover the brisket by at least 1 inch.

-- Cut the corned beef into thin slices against the grain.
-Serve immediately with carrots and potatoes, if desired, garnished with parsley.
+- Slice the corned beef against the grain.
+Serve immediately with vegetables from the slow cooker.